 Today, years later, if negative thoughts or questions arise I observe them for what they are—fleeting, and not particularly noteworthy or interesting—and change my perspective and focus accordingly.
 In short: I’m in the driver’s seat now.
 I’m in control.

-My girlfriend and I would eventually part ways, and I have experienced none of my former obsessive jealous impulses in the relationships that have followed.
+My girlfriend and I would eventually part ways, and I have successfully managed and overcome jealous impulses in relationships which have followed.
 In short:

 My blog, guidebook, and video course are intended to help retroactive jealousy sufferers gain clarity and peace of mind about their partner’s past, let go of unwanted thoughts, and move on from the vicious cycle of destructive behaviour associated with retroactive jealousy.